 - a.
-Personal use home gardens on a residential lot, involving root crops may be permitted on any existing residential lot. - b.
-Small scale, backyard agriculture uses other than root cropping shall be limited to laying hens and quails. - c.
-A maximum of eight (8) laying hens or quails, provided they are housed in a coop as per the Town of Clarenville Poultry Regulations. - d.
-A chicken coop constructed to house laying hens shall be considered as an accessory building. - e.
-Rooster(s) and all other livestock animals shall be prohibited on a residential lot. - f.
-Unless otherwise determined by Council, these uses shall be conducted only in the rear yard of the residential lot. - g.
+A small scale, urban agriculture use shall be limited to keeping poultry. - b.
+A maximum of eight (8) poultry, provided they are housed in a coop as per the Town of Clarenville Poultry Regulations, 2022. - c.
+A coop constructed to house poultry shall be considered as an accessory building. - d.
+Rooster(s) and all other livestock animals shall be prohibited on a residential lot. - e.
+Unless otherwise determined by Council, these uses shall be conducted only in the rear yard of the residential lot. - f.
 All activities and structures related to urban agriculture shall be kept in good repair, clean, and free of debris.